Myth: A widely held but false notion

 The emphasis here is on a written contract, but not because of the popular belief that oral contracts are impossible to enforce in court.
 Although there are a few important exceptions, such as transactions for the sale of land, some sales of consumer goods and contracts that cannot be completed within a year, many oral agreements can be enforced in court.
 The problem is that successful litigation is more difficult when nothing is in writing.

 Before a court will decide the merits of a breach-of-contract claim based on an oral agreement, the individual who filed the lawsuit must prove two things: first, that there actually was an agreement; and second, the terms of that agreement.
-If nothing is in writing and there were no witnesses to the alleged negotiations, those preliminary hurdles may be insurmountable.
+If nothing is in writing and there were no witnesses to the alleged negotiations, those preliminary hurdles might be insurmountable.

 Avoid “he said, she said” arguments.
 Get it in writing!